-"Whether you are a homeowner, business owner, disabled veteran or taxpayer, it's important you know your rights concerning the property tax laws." said Vince Maloney, Chief Appraiser of the Matagorda County Appraisal District.
-"You can contact us about any property tax issues with full confidence that we will provide you the most complete, accurate and up-to-date available information to assist you."
+Whether you are a homeowner, business owner, disabled veteran or taxpayer, it's important you know your rights concerning the property tax laws" said Vince Maloney, Chief Appraiser.
+"You can contact us about any property tax issues with full confidence that we will provide the most complete, accurate and up-to-date information available to assist you."